UKHO/docs/using-github/coding-in-the-open.md

 - Use a clear open-source licence, handle versioning (e.g. Semantic Versioning), provide contributing guidelines, manage issues, and encourage community contributions.
 - Track changes via version control and prepare to manage security vulnerabilities in public code responsibly.

+#### Closed code

+You should keep some data and code closed, including:

+- keys and credentials
+- algorithms used to detect fraud
+- unreleased policy

+#### Open code

+You should open all other code.
+This includes:

+- configuration code
+- database schema
+- security-enforcing code
+More details can be found in the [GDS Guidance- When code should be open or closed](https://www.gov.uk/government/publications/open-source-guidance/when-code-should-be-open-or-closed)

 ## 3. Defence (MOD)‑specific enhancements

 - **Do open code where possible**—unless the code deals with SECRET or TOP SECRET elements.